Media watchdog calls on Turkey to catch IS killers of Syrian journalist

 The Islamic State statement said: "A group of militants belonging to Islamic State shot down yesterday the media personality Zaher al-Shurqat, who had been presenting a show antagonistic to IS."

-"We call on security officials to hunt down Zaher al-Shurqat's killers, bring them to justice, and ensure journalists can work safely throughout the country," CPJ's Ognianova said.
+CPJ's Ognianova said: "We call on security officials to hunt down Zaher al-Shurqat's killers, bring them to justice, and ensure journalists can work safely throughout the country."